jlevere/cse_5462/lab1/README.md

 For other operating systems, please refer the list of supported package managers [here](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager) or directly download the binaries from [here](https://ziglang.org/learn/getting-started/).

+### Get the Server

+You can compile the code yourself with `zig build` or download a binary compiled for x86-64 linux from the [releases](https://github.com/CSE-5462-OSU-Spring2025/lab1-jLevere/releases/latest/).

 ## Notes